imoongh/imoongh/README.md

 ## 🚀 What I'm Working On

-- Building a portfolio of data science projects, including:
+I'm currently building a portfolio of data science projects, but this is still a work and progress and I have it all as private for now.
+Willing to share in specific cases, but will only make these public when I'm happier with them.
+I'm working on:
-  - Projects from a recent data science course
+  - Projects from a recent data science course.
-  - Public battery / energy storage datasets: EDA, data engineering, extracting meaningful insights
+  - Public battery / energy storage datasets: EDA, data engineering, extracting meaningful insights.
+  - Huckleberry data: predicting sleep patterns from historic data.

 ## 📈 Latest Project

-Currently, I'm working on 2 different projects:
+Currently, I'm working on 2 new projects:
 *  **energy storage devices**: find public dataset, preferably including electrochemical and other characterisation data, extract as much meaningful information as possible.
 *  explore using **Huckleberry** data to predict sleep schedules (IYKYK!) 💤